viralfoundation/Technical-Whitepaper-LaTeX/README.md

 TOR/VPN Anonymity

-Viral will be a safe haven for anonymity, privacy, and security in eliminating the tracing of users&#39; identities by exploiters .
+Viral will be a safe haven for anonymity, privacy, and security in eliminating the tracing of users' identities by exploiters .
 Users can benefit from TOR &amp; VPN Routing Features built in our Decentralized application to hide their IP address and go fully anonymous.

 Visualization